the importance of a private work place

 My own space also allowed me to work with equipment of my own design, which would have been impossible in an institutional studio.

 Entering the 21st century, the studio has graduallly been made suitable for computer animation production.
 The music is now generated through software.
-Any remaining hardware synthesizers will soon be retired.
+Any remaining hardware synthesizers (except for a rack-mounted Kurzweil) have been retired.

 the early days I didn’t really have a studio; it was rather kind of